 “Forget the hyperbole,” said Julie Zander, organizer of the Association of Personal Historians conference in Portland in 2006.
 “Our 261 participants scored Welch a 4.81 on a 5.0-scale.”

 In 2005, Welch founded the Beachside Writers Workshop in the Oregon coast town of Yachats.
-Since then, more than 1,000 students have attended the 25 workshops, which are now held not only in Yachats but Seal Rock, Eugene, Vida and Sisters.
+Since then, more than a thousand students have attended the more than 30 workshops, which are now held mainly in Eugene.

 Welch has spoken at the National Writers Workshops and has served as a judge for numerous writing contests, including the Erma Bombeck Humor Writing awards.